Rubicon Trail: Trail summary

-There are entrances to the trail, either at Wentworth Springs at the Loon Lake spillway or on the Lake Tahoe side along highway 89 near Tahoma.
-The Wentworth Springs entrance, at Gerle Creek, is the original entrance to the trail, and starts with an obstacle known as Devil's Postpile (not to be confused with Devils Postpile National Monument near Mammoth Lakes).
+There are three entrances to the trail: at Wentworth Springs, at the Loon Lake spillway, or on the Lake Tahoe side along Highway 89 near Tahoma.
+The Wentworth Springs entrance, at Gerle Creek, is the original entrance to the trail and starts with an obstacle known as Devil's Postpile (not to be confused with Devils Postpile National Monument near Mammoth Lakes).
 The Loon Lake route is shorter, first crossing the Granite Bowl, a large open rock valley.
 The Loon Lake entrance previously had an obstacle known as The Gatekeeper.
-It was altered using explosives in October 2004 in a failed attempt to make the trail easier in order to reduce wheel spin and sediment movement to local waters.
-This attempt was a cooperative effort between El Dorado County an the Eldorado National Forest.
+It was altered using explosives in October 2004 in a failed attempt to make the trail easier to reduce wheel spin and sediment movement to local waters.
+This attempt was a cooperative effort between El Dorado County and the Eldorado National Forest.
 The obstacle exists today and is still difficult by typical trail standards.

 The Wentworth Springs entrance joins the trail from Loon Lake shortly before Ellis Creek.
-After driving through the relatively mild section beyond Ellis Creek the Walker Hill obstacle is encountered.
+After driving through the relatively mild section beyond Ellis Creek, the Walker Hill obstacle is encountered.
 It includes a rocky climb followed by a notch that can either be straddled or side-hilled.
-Walker Hill is named for Chuck Walker, a long time trail guide for Jeepers Jamboree known for his good attitude and winning smile.
+Walker Hill is named for Chuck Walker, a long-time trail guide for Jeepers Jamboree known for his good attitude and winning smile.

 A short distance beyond Walker Hill is the Soup Bowl.
 The Soup Bowl is an optional obstacle next to the trail, a short climb with a series of ledges that are difficult to ascend.
 High clearance and long wheelbases help with this obstacle.
 After passing the Soup Bowl, the Little Sluice awaits.

 The Little Sluice, also known as the Sluice Box or simply as "The Box", is close to Spider Lake.
 It can be bypassed in two ways for vehicles that cannot ascend the main trail.
 The most common bypass route is to the left of the obstacle known as the long bypass.
 The second way to bypass the Little Sluice is to drive up Toyota Rock.
 Toyota Rock is to the right toward Spider Lake (so named because it resembles a spider from above), just before the large rocks in the Little Sluice, and leads to the slabs that surround Little Sluice.
-The large rocks in the Little Sluice were reduced in size in the fall of 2012 by El Dorado County in order to reduce concentrated camping and the "spectator" atmosphere at the Sluice.
-The section is still difficult, but difficulty has been reduced.
+The large rocks in the Little Sluice were reduced in size in the fall of 2012 by El Dorado County to reduce concentrated camping and the "spectator" atmosphere at the Sluice.
+The section is still difficult, but the difficulty has been reduced.